fabianlindfors/reshape/src/docs/actions/add-foreign-key.md

 - Existing data is validated after creation
 - The foreign key is enforced immediately for new inserts/updates
 - Constraint name follows pattern: `{table}_{columns}_fkey`
+- Referential actions default to `NO ACTION` when not specified